karthiknathan06/sentimentalanalysis_facebookcomments/README.md

 This is our result where sentiments of each comments are listed.Since the prediction score is less as compared to vader lexicon, we have implemented our module using vader lexicon using flask framework in python

+We have implemented using flask framework python
+1.Run new.py